TomK32/APRI50/README.md

 ## Controls

-You have an inventory of evolution kits which you can select with the number keys 1..0 or by clicking them in the inventory bar.
+You have an inventory of evolution kits which you can _select_ with the number keys `1..0` or by clicking them in the inventory bar.
+When you've selected one evo kit you may _mutate_ or or _recycle_ it by pressing `m` or `r`

-To make a screenshot press F2.
+To make a screenshot press `F2`.

-Toggle the game's debug mode by pressing F3.
+Toggle the game's debug mode by pressing `F3`.

-Press F4/F5 to increase/decrese the debug level for the map, this independet from the F3 debug mode
+Press `F4/F5` to increase/decrese the debug level for the map, this independent from the `F3` debug mode.

 ## References (other games you should play!)